For women and children around the world, a double plague: Coronavirus and domestic violence

 There is precedent for increased abuse during health crises.
 During the 2014 Ebola outbreak in Africa, researchers with UNICEF and major charities found, violence against children, rapes and teenage pregnancies all spiked.

-“Sometimes, reported abuse cases are falling dramatically and you would think that violence is going down, but it’s just the opposite,” said Christina Wegs, the global advocacy director for sexual and reproductive rights and health for CARE.
+“Sometimes, reported abuse cases are falling dramatically and you would think that violence is going down, but it’s just the opposite,” said Christina Wegs, the global advocacy director for sexual and reproductive health and rights for CARE.
 “The drop is reflecting that women and vulnerable people are not able to report what’s happening.

 “You see this in times of crisis.
 Abuse goes up as there are incredible strains on families and people are confined together without choice.”